-- and how to turn around for the second row
+- And how to turn and start the second row of single crochet stitches

 Watch the video demonstration on how to crochet below, or scroll down to see the written instructions with pictures!
-By the end of the video, if you follow along, you’ll be able to crochet something like this in the picture below!
+By the end of the tutorial, if you follow along, you’ll be able to crochet something like this in the picture below!

-Let’s get a hook & some yarn, make yourself comfortable and let’s make a few crochet stitches together!
+Let’s get a hook & some yarn, make yourself comfortable, and make a few crochet stitches together!

 How to Crochet Step by Step – Video Tutorial for Absolute Beginners

 Just have fun learning how to crochet!
-Don’t try to make it perfect. 🙂 And if you don’t expect a great outcome and just enjoy the process, then you’ll come back to it more and more often and that’s what will make a difference!
+Don’t try to make it perfect. 🙂 And if you don’t expect a perfect outcome and just enjoy the process, you’ll come back to it more and more often, and that’s what will make a difference!

 The only rule here is to enjoy the process and have fun 🙂

-How to Crochet Step by Step Photo Tutorial
+How to Crochet for Beginners – Photo Tutorial

 Make a loop by placing the tail of the yarn on top of the working yarn.
 Take yarn from the long end (the side where the yarn is coming from the skein of yarn) and pass through the loop.
-Pull on one end of yarn to tighten the loop.
+Pull on one end of the yarn to tighten the loop.

 Loosely wrap the working yarn around your little finger and your index finger.
 This will create some tension for the yarn to pass through your fingers.
 You still need to regulate the tension a little but don’t worry too much about this initially.
 The tension will improve naturally with practice as you get used to holding the hook and making the stitches.

-Yarn over hook and pull through the loop (chain).
-Chain 11 (or any amount).
+Yarn over the hook and pull through the loop (That’s one chain).
+Chain 11 (or any amount to practise foundation chains).